paritytech/capi/docs/introduction.md

 ## Future Considerations

-The Capi approach is meant to accommodate new technical possibilities––as they are devised––without requiring effort from developers; Runes _could be_ serialized and shared with other environments (such as RPC nodes), which could assist in their fulfillment (perhaps for tiny micropayments), therein easing the burden on front-end clients.
-Meanwhile, this portability means we can statically analyze the scope of an interaction, which could be useful for the creation of policies that govern session keys, among other future cases.
-The list of open doors goes on and on.
+The Capi approach is meant to accommodate new technical possibilities––as they are devised––without requiring effort from developers.
+Perhaps we would want to...

+- Serialize and share Runes with other environments (such as RPC nodes), which could assist in their fulfillment for micropayments, therein easing the burden on front-end clients.
+- Statically analyze Runes in order to generate policies that govern session keys related accounting for the scope of those interactions.
+- Generate clients to be consumed in other programming languages.
+- Your feature request (please don't hesitate to [file an issue](https://github.com/paritytech/capi/issues/new))